-Grilled polenta with cheese is indescribably delicious, simple and nutritious.
+Grilled polenta, with or without cheese, is indescribably delicious, simple and nutritious.
 Bring grilled polenta into your weekly menu; just a warning, it’s addictive!

 Recently, I posted the recipe for basic polenta with rapini.

 As an Amazon Associate I earn from qualifying purchases.

 Now, I want to show you how to use that polenta the next day, or when you have leftover polenta.
 There are a few key things you’ll need to know, but it’s a super simple recipe, if you can even call it a “recipe.”
 Many ask,

 What Can I do With Leftover Polenta?

 You can do so many things with leftover polenta!
 From this grilled polenta to polenta lasagna, polenta appetizers, polenta chips, fried polenta and more.
 It truly such a versatile dish, and remember, the basic recipe is vegan and gluten free!